spanktar/SpankysBuild/README.rst

     using only one part, then overriding the values that are specific to that part.
 We also make heavy use of "${:_buildout_section_name_}" which is super useful.

+* Buildout init script
+	This buildout will install one supervisor instance for each runfile, which may seem weird but if you think about it for a minute makes sense.
+They run on separate ports, by default, determined by the port-suffix.
+	This init script will start all instances.
+Just update the "instances" variable if you add a new one.

 Usage